Randy Arozarena Preview, Player Props: Rays vs. Red Sox

-Tuesday, Randy Arozarena and the Tampa Bay Rays face the Boston Red Sox and Tanner Houck, with the first pitch at 7:10 PM ET.
+Wednesday, Randy Arozarena and the Tampa Bay Rays play the Boston Red Sox and Brayan Bello, with the first pitch at 6:10 PM ET.

 In his last action (on September 22 against the Blue Jays) he went 1-for-2 with a double.